 Alabama Lectures on Life’s Evolution (ALLELE): Sponsored by the departments of biological sciences, anthropology, psychology, philosophy, history, and geological sciences, ALLELE aims to promote greater knowledge of modern evolutionary science through lectures and performances.
 For more information, visit www.facebook.com/ALLELEseries.

-Arduengo Lecture: Sponsored by the Department of Chemistry and established to honor the contributions of Professor Anthony J. Arduengo III, the Arduengo Lecture is given annually by a world-renowned researcher in the area of main group element chemistry or physical organic chemistry.
+Arduengo Lecture: Sponsored by the Department of Chemistry and Biochemistry and established to honor the contributions of Professor Anthony J. Arduengo III, the Arduengo Lecture is given annually by a world-renowned researcher in the area of main group element chemistry or physical organic chemistry.
 A faculty committee chooses the lecturers in recognition of their seminal contributions to the field.
 Each speaker gives both a technical talk and a general talk as part of the Arduengo Lecture.
 For more information, visit www.chemistry.ua.edu/department/seminars-and-lectures/.

 Aronov Lecture: Sponsored by the Department of Religious Studies, the annual Aronov Lecture Series was founded with the goal of introducing the University community to a nationally recognized scholar of religion who is capable of reflecting on issues of wide relevance to scholars from across the humanities and social sciences.
 For more information, visit https://religion.ua.edu/about-us/lectures-and-events/aronov-lecture/.